 If you are interested in applying to the fellowship, please contact the Fellowship Coordinator, Sheila Kahwaty, PA-C at email@example.com.

 Alisa Alayan, MD

-Dr. Alisa Alayan is the program’s first fellow, beginning in August 2019.
+Dr. Alisa Alayan was the program’s first fellow, beginning in August 2019.
 Dr. Alayan received her Doctor of Medicine from Georgetown University School of Medicine.
 She completed her orthopedic surgery residency and a one-year spine fellowship at Cedars-Sinai Medical Center.
-She has already co-authored two publications with Dr. Anand on minimally invasive techniques in correction of adult spinal deformities.
-She joined the Anand Spine Group in March 2020.
+She co-authored two publications with Dr. Anand on minimally invasive techniques in correction of adult spinal deformities.

 Andrew Chung, DO